aaditya29/Swiggy-Dataset-Project/readme.md

 - Using groupby to perform aggregate analysis.
 - Plotting bar charts and lines graphs to visualize our results.
 - Labeling our graphs.

+## About Dataset

+The Swiggy Restaurant Dataset is a comprehensive collection of data related to restaurants available on the Swiggy food delivery platform.<br>
+This dataset provides valuable information about various aspects of restaurants, enabling users to explore, analyze, and gain insights into the restaurant landscape on Swiggy.